From The Giant’s Campaign, a Novel

 An ancient lava tube about twenty feet high, the cavern tended downwards at a gentle slope.
 The floor was rough clay mud, pocked with holes from centuries of dripping condensation.
 These mountains held no limestone, and thus no stalactites or stalagmites.
 Even so, the going was treacherous.
 In places the floor had been worn smooth and was nearly as slick as ice.
 They came upon boulders tumbled out of the ceiling, and many folds and pockets in the walls that might shelter ambushers.
 Megaera glanced back, and was reassured to see that the others moved in a faint blur, like the wake of a fish through clouded water.

 After about half a mile, Megaera heard a low growl ahead, followed by a bark.
 She extended Bugclaw beyond her cloak sleeve and waved a halt.
-She felt, rather than saw, them crowd about her.
+She felt, rather than saw, the others crowd about her.

 Zadrian whispered, “I told you.
 Already we’re betrayed.”